jaykhatri0875/meeting-room-booking-system/README.md

 1. git clone REMOTE_URL "https://github.com/jaykhatri0875/meeting-room-booking-system"
 2. Open Eclipse/STS and select any workspace
 3. After the workspace is open, select `File` -> `New` -> `Dynamic Web Project`
-4. Uncheck default location and browse to the application folder inside the newly created cloned repo folder (in Step 1)
+4. Uncheck default location and browse to `application` inside the newly created folder (in Step 1)
 5. Name the project -  "Meetopia" (To avoid any build issues)
 6. Hit `Next` two times to move to the next page
 7. Check on the `Create web.xml` and click on `Finish`